hasura/ekg-prometheus/Tutorial.md

 ## Specifying metrics

-Before you can register metrics to a metric store, you must first specify _which_ metrics may be registered to that store. `ekg-core` will statically ensure that your specifications are respected.
+Before you can register metrics to a metric store, you must first specify _which_ metrics may be registered to that store.
+`ekg-prometheus` will statically ensure that your specifications are respected.

 Your **metrics specification** must be given as a generalized algebraic data type (GADT) with a specific kind signature.
 Here is an example GADT